substrakt/letsencrypt-heroku/README.md

 }
 ```

 That API URL will give you updates as to the certificate generation process.
 You should poll this to check how it's going.
+Redis is used as a store for status updates as well as the backend for Resque.

 The output looks something like this: